mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 [`react`](https://www.npmjs.com/package/react) >= 17.0.0 and [`react-dom`](https://www.npmjs.com/package/react-dom) >= 17.0.0 are peer dependencies.

-## Tutorial
+## Implementing a Button

-Let's replicate a button from Github's UI as a quick tutorial.
-We'll use their [style guide](https://primer.style) as a reference.
+This is a quick tutorial that goes through the basics of using and styling Base components by replicating a button from Github's UI, using their [style guide](https://primer.style) as a reference.

 {{"demo": "Tutorial.js", "defaultCodeOpen": false, "hideToolbar": true}}

 ### Components & Hooks

-Base UI provides a `ButtonUnstyled` component and a `useButton` hook, both of which can be used to build a button, each with its own [benefits and trade-offs](/base/getting-started/usage/#components-vs-hooks).
+Base UI provides a ButtonUnstyled component and a useButton hook, both of which can be used to build a button, each with its own [benefits and trade-offs](/base/getting-started/usage/#components-vs-hooks).

-#### `ButtonUnstyled` Component
+#### ButtonUnstyled Component

 ```tsx
 import * as React from 'react';